Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/helloWorld.md.txt

 ```

 ## Challenges
-1. Write a program that says "Hello Asylum User!" in one line of code.
+1. Write a program that says "Hello Asylum User!" in one line of code two different ways.
 2. Write a program that prints the first 3 letters of the alphabet together, but you are only allowed to print one letter at a time.

 ## Challenge Solutions